browniefed/lessons/general/modalRouterQueryParams.md

 # Fix Links

 We need to fix our links, but because we are rendering it on any page we should craft dynamic links.
-The `Link` component from React Router can receive a string but also an object for it's `to` prop.
+The `Link` component from React Router can receive a string but also an object for its `to` prop.

 We supply an object and provide a `pathname` which will be our `match.url` so the path that we are matching on, and then additionally a `search` key and pass in `?login=true` so that it's not undefined and will register accordingly with our `URLSearchParams`.